 But how much water is in your starter will matter when you add the starter to the recipe.
 That's because every recipe will have instructions for starter hydrated to a specific level.

-To get a strong and healthy starter that’ll give you the best results when you bake and for taste, you want to try and keep your sourdough starter in a room where the temperature is between 70 and 75 degrees Fahrenheit.
+To get a strong and healthy starter that'll give you the best results when you bake and taste your baked good, you want to try and keep your sourdough starter in a room where the temperature is between 70 and 75 degrees Fahrenheit.

 Seven days.
 You might find that your starter ferments more quickly in warmer temperatures, but to get the best flavor, try and keep your sourdough in a room at a temperature no more than 70-75 degrees F. Feed it every day for seven days.

 How will I know when my starter is ready?

 You will know it's ready when it starts to rise within six to eight hours of feeding and gets really puffy.

 Your sourdough starter, once it begins to bubble, will have a smell not unlike buttermilk.
 It should smell fresh and somewhat fruity, and not moldy or spoilt.